2023: Rumble brews in Ebonyi PDP over gov candidate

 THE Peoples Democratic Party, PDP, has a tough nut to crack in Ebonyi State.
 It has to answer the question of who its validly recognized governorship candidate is between Dr Ifeanyi Chukwuma Odi and Senator Obinna Ogba.

-There is a dispute over the validity of the two primaries held on May 28 to 29 that produced Dr Odii and Senator Obinna Ogba on June 4 and 5, 2022.
+There is a dispute over the validity of the two primaries held on May 28 to 29 that produced Dr Odi and Senator Obinna Ogba on June 4 and 5, 2022.

 While Odii emerged in the first primary held on May 28 to 29, 2022 that was monitored by the Independent National Electoral Commission, INEC, Senator Ogba has been given a certificate of return by the PDP.